 Carbamazepine

-Carbamazepine is usually only given by an expert in bipolar disorder.
+Carbamazepine is usually only given by a psychiatrist.
 The dose will be low to begin with and then gradually increased.

 Your progress will be carefully monitored if you're taking other medicine such as the contraceptive pill.